Briannachernenkoff/COSC123_demo/report.md

 If you want **bold** text, just surround the word with a double star

+If you want to *italisized* this is how you do it

 If you want to make a list

 - idtem 1